-Although the actual location of Old Town is heavily debated, there is one thing everyone can agree on.
-Old Town Chicago is filled with an abundance of community, pride, and a sense of togetherness, in a world that sometimes isn’t filled with such.
+Although the actual location of Old Town is heavily debated, everyone can agree on one thing.
+Old Town Chicago is filled with abundant community, pride, and a sense of togetherness in a world that sometimes isn’t filled with such.

-Sitting two miles north of the heart of downtown, the location of Old Town Chicago cannot be beaten.
-Both the original and modern-day borders are split up by North Avenue and on the west side, North Halsted Street.
+Sitting two miles north of downtown’s heart, Old Town Chicago’s location cannot be beaten.
+North Avenue and North Halsted Street split up the original and modern-day borders on the west side.

 Here you will find a list of things to do in Old Town and surrounding neighborhoods.
-Let’s find some hidden gems for your next Chicago adventure!
+Let’s see some hidden gems for your next Chicago adventure!

 I’m just going to start with ice cream…because why the heck not?
-I had the pleasure of tasting a scoop of their famous ice cream in a waffle cone when I was in Chicago.
-This was hands down one of the best ice creams I have ever tasted before.
-In fact, all of the people I was with said the exact same thing.
+I enjoyed tasting a scoop of their famous ice cream in a waffle cone when I was in Chicago.
+This was hands down one of the best ice creams I have ever tasted.
+All of the people I was with said the same thing.

-Be prepared to stand outside in a line anywhere between the months of March through October, it’s just that good.
+Be prepared to stand outside in line between March and October; it’s just that good.
 But the wait is well worth it.
-Inside, a brightly lit compact waiting area holds the massive open freezer containing gallons of that sweet, sweet ice cream.
+A brightly lit compact waiting area holds the massive open freezer containing gallons of that sweet, sweet ice cream.

 2. Old Town Ale House